— Topics —

 (A) 48kg・・・who can't gain weight even if she eats a lot.

 All through the year, we get thinner when we are busy, and we gain a little fat when we aren’t active and eat a lot.
-Although everyone repeats such things, even if we don't calculate calories strictly, the body shape of person won't change so easily.
+Although everyone repeats the same pattern, even if we don't calculate calories strictly, the body shape of person won't change so easily.
 Fat people are fat and thin people are thin.

 So, it’s difficult to assume a person’s body and weight condition only with caloric intake.